ZackWilde27/Z3dPy/README.md

 ```python
 import z3dpy as zp
 ```
 There are two versions of Z3dPy.
 The function version is used by default, which is 2x faster than object-oriented.
-If you want to sacrifice some speed for ease of programming, you can instead import the OOP version.
+If you don't mind sacrificing some speed for ease of programming, you can instead import the OOP version.

 ```python
 import z3dpyOOP as zp